 Meanwhile, as Kevin honored God, God took care of Kevin.
 In fact, although many leaders find their circumstances get more difficult when they lead men, Kevin's business flourished during this period.
 By now Kevin had developed a real bond with Man in the Mirror.
 One day he received a postcard that asked if he would be willing to take a call from a Man in the Mirror staff person to talk about becoming a monthly donor.
 He enjoyed the called—the caller prayed with him about his ministry—and after talking and praying about it with his wife, they became monthly donors.
 It brought him satisfaction to think that he was making it possible for Man in the Mirror to surface other men just like him who would become leaders and reach their churches and peers like he was reaching his.

 Kevin has come a long way in a short while.
 He realizes that having a ministry partner to train, encourage, and resource him is vital.
 You too can have a ministry like Kevin's.
-Of course, you will design it to suit your personality, style, and situation—no two men's ministries look exactly alike.
+Of course, you will design it to suit your personality, style, and situation—no two ministries to men look exactly alike.

 Man in the Mirror can help you stay on the right path.
 We encourage you to explore our website.
 Call us.
 Get training.
 Use our free resources.
 Purchase the resources you need to disciple your men.
 This is a battle that, together, we can win.
 We must not, we cannot and, by God's grace, we will not fail.